 Gratuitous Italian: Seen occasionally in Season 4 when Italian contestant Luca talks to Joe.
 It may or may not be subtitled.

-Handicapped Badass: Christine, the blind chef in season 3, still manages to make delicious and beautiful looking (to the point Ramsay once asked if she was really blind) food quite a few times.
-Other contestants have stated that she has an amazing palate and that makes her a strong contender, and when finding themselves eliminated, three contestants declared she would be the winner.
+Christine, the blind chef in season 3, still manages to make delicious and beautiful looking (to the point Ramsay once asked if she was really blind) food quite a few times.
+Other contestants have stated that she has an amazing palate and that makes her a strong contender, and when finding themselves eliminated, four contestants declared she would be the winner — which she eventually was.

 US Season 3: In the episode down to the final six, eight previously banished contestants come back, and one of those come back to join the final seven.
 The end result was Josh against Ryan in a dessert challenge.
 Josh beat Ryan in a dessert resulting in the latter kicked out before.
 He does it again with a fruit tart, as the final six were blind taste judges and Josh won in a landslide.